new-data-services/statamic-bard-color-picker/README.md

 ## Configuration

-If you want to change the layout, components or predefined colors, make sure that the configuration file is published by entering the following command:
+If you want to define swatches or disable the color picker, make sure that the configuration file is published by entering the following command:

 ``` bash
 php artisan vendor:publish --tag=bard-color-picker-config
 ```

-This addon uses the [@simonwep/pickr](https://github.com/Simonwep/pickr) package under the hood and supports many configuration options including different layouts.

 Have a look at the [configuration file](config/bard-color-picker.php) for details.